-1. Determine what constitutes a S corporation and specify the advantages and list disadvantages associated with them.
+1. Determine what constitutes an S corporation and specify the advantages and list disadvantages associated with them.

 2. Identify variables that impact whether a business can choose S corporation status.

-3. Cite ways an S corporation may be terminated noting related procedures to be followed.
+3. Cite ways an S corporation may be terminated specifying related procedures to be followed.

 4. Recognize the taxation and fringe benefits of S corporations as compared to other entity formats by: